 In Fig.\ref{fig:21cm_forest_zevolution}, we show the abundance of 21cm absorption lines at different redshifts.

 At a higher redshift, the relative suppression of the 21cm absorption line abundance is more prominent.
-One reason is the halo mass function.
-At a higher redshift, the relative velocity $\propto (1+z)$ is bigger and a smaller halo has a less deep gravitational potential well.
-Another reason is the Jeans mass.
-In the absence of X-ray heating, the IGM gas temperature scales as $\propto (1+z)^2$.
-Thus, the IGM gas temperature is higher and the Jeans mass is larger at a higher redshift (eq(\ref{eq:minimum})).
+One reason for this is the halo mass function.
+At a higher redshift, the relative velocity $\propto (1+z)$ is bigger and a smaller halo has a less-deep gravitational potential well.
+Another reason for the abundance is the Jeans mass.
+In the absence of X-ray heating, the IGM gas temperature scales as $\propto (1+z)^2$.[Eq.(\ref{eq:minimum})].

-At a lower redshift, the number of halo increases, and the gas temperature (Jeans mass) decreases, thus the number of 21cm absorption lines increases.
+At a lower redshift, the number of halos increases, and the gas temperature (Jeans mass) decreases.
+Thus, the number of 21cm absorption lines increases.
 At $z=11$ and $z=15$, the abundance of the 21cm absorption lines is $O(1)-O(10)$ in the absence of the relative velocity.
 Taking the relative velocity into account, we can see from the figures that the abundance of the 21cm absorption lines decreases while keeping $O(1)$ at a lower $\tau$ (up to $\sim 0.03)$ at $z=11$.
 At $z=20$, even in the presence of the relative velocity, the number of 21cm absorption lines is less than $O(0.1)$ for any optical depth and it becomes less than $O(10^{-4})$ if the effect of relative velocity is included.